 Pareto analysis works best when you have recurring task categories with trackable frequency data.
 It produces weak or misleading results in specific situations where those conditions do not hold.
 Skip Pareto analysis when:

-• You have no recurring categories – one-off projects with entirely unique tasks have nothing to rank by frequency.
+- You have no recurring categories, since one-off projects with entirely unique tasks have nothing to rank by frequency.
 Every task is a sample size of one, and a Pareto chart built on that data is not meaningful.

-• You already know the root causes with high confidence – if your team has already identified the primary problem and the solution is agreed upon, collecting two weeks of data to confirm what you already know delays action without adding insight.
+- You already know the root causes with high confidence, because if you have already identified the primary problem and agreed on the solution, collecting two weeks of data to confirm what you already know delays action without adding insight.

-• Your tracking period is not representative – a week or two does not capture seasonal variation, project cycle variation, or role shifts.
+- Your tracking period is not representative, in that a week or two does not capture seasonal variation, project cycle variation, or role shifts.
 If your work changes substantially every few weeks, the data window may not reflect your actual distribution.

 How Does Pareto Analysis Fit Into a Broader Task Management System?